Disinformation: Comparisons with propaganda

+Practice

-Disinformation is the label often given to Foreign information manipulation and interference (FIMI).
-Studies on disinformation are often concerned with the content of activity whereas the broader concept of FIMI is more concerned with the “behaviour of an actor” that is described through the military doctrine concept of tactics, techniques, and procedures (TTPs).
+Disinformation is the label often given to foreign information manipulation and interference (FIMI).
+Studies on disinformation are often concerned with the content of activity whereas the broader concept of FIMI is more concerned with the "behaviour of an actor" that is described through the military doctrine concept of tactics, techniques, and procedures (TTPs).

 Disinformation is primarily carried out by government intelligence agencies, but has also been used by non-governmental organizations and businesses.
 Front groups are a form of disinformation, as they mislead the public about their true objectives and who their controllers are.
 Most recently, disinformation has been deliberately spread through social media in the form of "fake news", disinformation masked as legitimate news articles and meant to mislead readers or viewers.
 Disinformation may include distribution of forged documents, manuscripts, and photographs, or spreading dangerous rumours and fabricated intelligence.
 Use of these tactics can lead to blowback, however, causing such unintended consequences such as defamation lawsuits or damage to the dis-informer's reputation.